-Cultural Competency
+Cultural competency

-Passport is committed to reducing health care disparities.
-Training employees, Providers and their staff, and quality monitoring are the cornerstones of successful, culturally competent service delivery.
-Passport integrates cultural competency training into the overall Provider training and quality-monitoring programs.
+Molina is committed to reducing health care disparities.
+Training employees, Providers and their staffs, and quality monitoring are the cornerstones of successful culturally competent service delivery.
+Molina integrates cultural competency training into the overall Provider training and quality-monitoring programs.
 An integrated quality approach enhances the way people think about our Members, service delivery and program development so that cultural competency becomes a part of everyday thinking.

-Provider and Community Training
+Provider and community training

-Passport offers educational opportunities in cultural competency concepts for Providers, their staff, and Community Based Organizations.
-Passport conducts Provider training during Provider orientation with annual reinforcement training offered through Provider Services and/or online/web-based training modules.
+Molina offers educational opportunities in cultural competency concepts for Providers, their staff, and Community Based Organizations.
+Molina conducts Provider training during Provider orientation with annual reinforcement training offered through Provider Services and/or online/web-based training modules.